-I know there is all kinds of debate about whether book trailers are worth the cost, whether they are worth the time and whether they increase book sales.
+I know there is all kinds of debate about whether author book trailers are worth the cost, whether they are worth the time and whether they increase book sales.
 I’m here to tell you that yes, they are worth it!
 They’re also great for your social media pages and book marketing.
-And the truth is, using our book trailer maker templates you can create a pretty sharp looking book trailer for free.
+And the truth is, using our book trailer maker templates you can create a pretty sharp looking book trailer or video teaser for free.
 And chances are the software you need already lives on your computer.
 So let’s get started on creating your free book trailer!
 And yes, you won’t need a movie maker to do it!

 The 3 styles of trailers below represent a romance book, action book, and children’s book.
 And they were all created in PowerPoint to ensure that authors like yourself would be able to easily edit them.